-\begin{example}[Fr\'{e}chet bornology] The family of all metrically bounded sets in a metric space $(\XX,\dmet)$ is called the \emph{Fr\'{e}chet bornology}. {Frechet bornology@Fr\'{e}chet bornology} A bornology on a Polish space can be realised as the Fr\'echet bornology with a metric that preserves the topology on the underlying space if and only if $\sS$ has a countable open base and is topologically consistent, see \cite[Corollary~5.12]{hu66} and \cite[Theorem~2.1]{bas:plan19}.
+\begin{example}[Fr\'{e}chet bornology] The family of all metrically bounded sets in a metric space $(\XX,\dmet)$ is called the \emph{Fr\'{e}chet bornology}. {Frechet bornology@Fr\'{e}chet bornology} A bornology on a Polish space can be realised as the Fr\'echet bornology via a metric that preserves the topology on the underlying space if and only if $\sS$ has a countable open base and is topologically consistent; see \cite[Corollary~5.12]{hu66} and \cite[Theorem~2.1]{bas:plan19}.
 While this fact is used in \cite{bas:plan19} and \cite[App.~B]{kul:sol20}, we do not rely on it, since our carrier space is not necessarily metrisable.
-Note that there are uncountably many ways to realise $\sS$ as the Fr\'echet bornology, see \cite{beer99}.
+Note that there are uncountably many ways to realise $\sS$ as the Fr\'echet bornology; see \cite{beer99}.
 Furthermore, the Fr\'echet bornology is not necessarily scaling consistent.
-For this, we need to ensure that scalings of bounded sets remains bounded.
+For this, we need to ensure that any scaling of a bounded set remains bounded.
 For instance, this holds if the scaling $x\mapsto T_tx$ is Lipschitz in $x$ for all $t$, that is,

-with a constant $c_t$ which may depend on $t$. \end{example}
+with a constant $c_t$ that may depend on $t$. \end{example}

 \begin{example}[Hadamard bornology] It is easy to see that each bornology with a countable open base contains all compact subsets of the underlying space.
 The \emph{Hadamard bornology} on $\XX$ is the smallest ideal containing all relatively compact sets.
 It is also known as the compact bornology.
-If the scaling is space continuous and $\XX$ is a locally compact separable space, then the Hadamard bornology is topologically and scaling consistent and has a countable open base.
+If the scaling is space-continuous and $\XX$ is a locally compact separable space, then the Hadamard bornology is topologically and scaling consistent and has a countable open base.
 For instance, in $\R^d\setminus\{0\}$ with the Euclidean topology the Hadamard bornology consists of all bounded sets whose closure does not intersect a neighbourhood of the origin. \end{example}

 \begin{example}[Bornologies on topological vector spaces] Assume that $\XX$ is a topological vector space.
 A set $A$ belongs to the \emph{von Neumann bornology} if each neighbourhood $U$ of $0$ absorbs $A$, that is, there exists a $c>0$ such that $T_tU\supset A$ for all $t\geq c$.
-A set $A$ belongs to the \emph{precompact bornology} if for each neighbourhood $V$ of $0$ there exist finitely many points $x_1,\dots,x_k\in\XX$ such that $A\subset \cup_{i=1}^k (x_i+V)$, see \cite[Section~1.3]{hog77}. \end{example}
+A set $A$ belongs to the \emph{precompact bornology} if for each neighbourhood $V$ of $0$ there exist finitely many points $x_1,\dots,x_k\in\XX$ such that $A$ is a subset of the union of $(x_i+V)$, $i=1,\dots,k$; see \cite[Section~1.3]{hog77}. \end{example}